When did the Transfer Occur from Small to Large Group Church Congregations?

 Reasons for this Study

 In the beginning of the Christian movement, the followers of Christ met and worshiped in their homes.
 According to the book of Acts, the primitive Jerusalem community gathered from house to house.
 Acts 2:46.
-The domestic upper room in Acts 20:8 perpetuates the tradition of Christ´s last supper from Luk.
-22:12.
+The domestic upper room in Acts 20:8 perpetuates the tradition of Christ´s last supper from Luke 22:12.
 Furthermore, Paul regularly addressed letters to and from house churches in Asia.
 During the first two and half centuries there were no church buildings or cathedrals in each village, town, city or on any street corner.
 At this stage the house church was primarily a social phenomenon of history where small groups gathered.

 Within three centuries, however, the situation, and with it the character of assembly changed radically.
 How and why, not much has been written on the subject.
 In sharp contrast to informal house churches, stood great monumental church buildings.
 From the fourth century onward, the basilica became a norm of style.
 The emperor Constantine and his mother Helena became the chief promoters of monumental buildings both at Rome and in the Holy lands.
 How and why did the change take place from the simple house church to great monumental church buildings like basilicas?
 This chapter seeks to follow the transformation of small group house churches to basilicas, from the first century A.D. to the time of Constantine, and the implications of this change.